TKim18/Karma/README.md

 ## Priority List for Dev ##
 * Transaction history on Karma button
 * Menu view with the categories included (put these in a new storyboard)
-* Press for more information on billboard --> like a pop up

 * Email invite users on top right of members list
 * Removing members from circle

-## Need views for: ##
-* What more information looks like
-* Transaction history example